Chicken Wontons in Chili Sauce

 Can I make wontons ahead of time?

-Yes, you can assemble wontons ahead of time and keep them in the fridge or freezer until ready to cook.
+Yes, yes, yes!
+You can totally assemble these babies ahead and keep them in the fridge or freezer.
+Just cook them when you’re ready!

 What variations can I try for the filling?